When everything seems to be going wrong, and you don’t know how to cope, try these helpful tips to get your life back on track.

 If you still have energy left, go read my post on daily routines and do the tasks for the evening.
 It will take you 40 minutes but by doing so you’ll be set for tomorrow.

 Congratulations!
 You made it.
 You got through the day and made it better than it was when it started.
-I know I didn’t say anything about the scenarios mentioned at the beginning of this post, and that’s not a mistake.
+Now I know I didn’t say anything specific about the scenarios mentioned at the beginning of this post, and that’s not a mistake.
 None of those issues will change because of anything you do here.
 But you will feel better equipped to deal with them.
 You need to take care of yourself, to feel calmer and more in control, before you start dealing with the big stuff.

 Things will get better – they always do.
 Until then, just keep swimming.